peterhinch/micropython-micro-gui/README.md

 callbacks to the user window constructor args.
 These may be called by widgets to send data to the calling screen.
 Note that widgets on the screen below will not be updated until the window has closed.

+## 5.3 Popup windows

+In general `Screen` and `Window` instances need at least one active widget.
+There is a special case of a popup window which typically displays status data, possibly with a progress meter.
+A popup has no user controls and is closed by user code.
+A popup is created by passing a `Writer` (or `CWriter`) to the constructor and is closed by issuing the `close()` static method.

 ###### [Contents](./README.md#0-contents)